adamsilver/adamsilver.io-jekyll/_posts/2016-07-01-always-use-a-label.md

 title: Always use a label
 date: 2016-07-01 09:00:01
 categories: design ux
+description: Fields with missing labels cause problems.
+And yet, designers omit them all the time.
+Why?
 ---

 You might be tempted to remove labels from some form controls to create a minimal aesthetic and save space.
 But it's a [UX myth](http://uxmyths.com/post/115783813605/myth-34-simple-minimal) that saving space and minimalist design equates to better experiences.